MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 The last option is to use raw SQL, [which has problems](#raw-sql-joins-or-sub-selects).

-`#where_assoc_*` methods handle this seemlessly.
+`#where_assoc_*` methods handle this seamlessly.
 The conditions can use the real table name, so any scope can be used.

 ### Unable to handle polymorphic belongs_to